mzy2240/ESA/docs/rst/snippets/ts_mycontingency_200.rst

 in the case and then load the case using ESA.
 GetParametersMultipleElement cannot be used here to retrieve the TS datapoints (which is a very rare situation).

+*10/26/2022 Update* You could access and modify the TS-related objects and fields using ESA.
+In other words, no need to create and use the aux file for those tasks.
+If you encounter errors when accessing some of the objects, setting `pw_order` (a SAW property) to true might solve the issue.